Terradue/doc-developer-sandbox/source/field/foreword/index.rst

 **Addressing a scientific and processing goal**

-Povides a brief description of the thematic area addressed by the application.
+Provides a brief description of the thematic area addressed by the application.

 **Workflow design**